 Strini Industries have put a glow into an Australian-first project.

-Strini industries were initially engaged in late 2013 by major national infrastructure contractor Downer EDI, under the instruction of Transport for NSW, to develop a similar system used by a United Kingdom company to help transform a 400-metre path in Gosford City Council into a safer and more user-friendly glow-in-the-dark footpath for pedestrians and cyclists.
+Strini industries were engaged in late 2013 by major national infrastructure contractor Downer EDI, under the instruction of Transport for NSW, to develop a similar system used by a United Kingdom company to help transform a 400-metre path in Gosford City Council into a safer and more user-friendly glow-in-the-dark footpath for pedestrians and cyclists.

 Company director, Frank Strini, said the hurdles realised with this product posed significant potential health, safety and environmental concerns not meeting Australian standards and regularly requirements.